efcasado/docker-for-mac/README.md

-[Docker](https://www.docker.com/) is an excellent tool to create standardised and fully isolated development environments.
+[Docker](https://www.docker.com/) is an excellent tool to create standardised and isolated development environments.
 Sadly, Docker's I/O performance on macOS is quite underwhelming, to say the least, which renders most efforts at creating Docker-based workflows on macOS useless.